-During the morning playtime session the children share the 'big playground' with the children from Seedlings and Buds (Year 1 and 2).
-At lunchtime Reception age children spend their lunch playtime in our own outdoor area with their own lunchtime supervisor.
+During the morning playtime sessions, the children share the 'big playground'.
+At lunchtime Reception age children spend their lunch playtime in our own outdoor area or on the school field with their own lunchtime supervisor with the transition of moving to the bigger playground during the Summer term.